nbi-hyq/PythonQPLab/Docs/controllersDoc.md

 - Channel (int): The channel ID of this channel
 - MemoryOffset (int): The memory offset on the FPGA
 - PhaseMemoryOffset (int): The memory offset for
+- TimeCalibration (8x2 numpy.ndarray of int): The time calibration data
-- CalibrationData (16-tuple of int): The phase calibration data
+- PhaseCalibration (8x4x2 numpy.ndarray of int): The phase calibration data

 Inherits from FPGAChannel